 Example: A Leapfunder investor that has invested €1,000 makes a habit of reading the monthly updates from the CEO.
 When he sees that the company is trying to expand into a country where he has contacts, he offers assistance in building the business there.
 Read more

-There comes a time when the Leapfunder Notes will be converted into shares.
+There comes a time when the Leapfunder There comes a time when Leapfunder Notes will be converted into shares.
 This usually happens when a large investor decides to invest.
 The value of the shares will be determined by the price offered by the large investor.
-After conversion, investors are pooled through an Special Purpose Vehicle (SPV) and act as a single investor in the start-up’s shareholders meeting.
+After conversion, investors are pooled through a Special Purpose Vehicle (SPV) and act as a single investor in the startup’s shareholders meeting.

 The Conversion will happen as soon as:

 • A large (€100,000) investor investor invests in fresh shares in the start-up.(There is also a special Leapfunder XL Note which converts with a > €500,000 investment: this is clear when you invest).